Top 10 Facts About Black DiamondsBy Gemone Diamonds

 This includes a theory that the formation of the black diamonds was due to a meteoric impact.

-The toughness of black diamonds is more than any other diamond, its toughness is 10 on the Mohs scale.
-And its polycrystalline structure makes it difficult to cut rather than any other colored diamonds.
+The toughness of black diamond is more than any other diamond, its toughness is 10 on the Mohs scale.
+And its polycrystalline structure makes it difficult to cut compared to any other colored diamonds.

-9. The Black Diamonds Absorbs The Light Instead Of Reflecting.
+9. The Black Diamond Absorbs The Light Instead Of Reflecting it

 Black Diamonds don’t shine usually.
-It absorbs the light instead of reflecting it, means their reflection comes from its surface which is polished just like an marble.
+They absorb the light instead of reflecting it, which means their reflection comes from their surface which is polished just like a marble stone.

-Black Orlov is one of the famous Black Diamonds weighing almost 67.50 Carats which is thought to be cursed after several owners have ended their lives while owning the diamond.
+Black Orlov is one of the famous Fancy Black Diamonds weighing almost 67.50 Carats, which is thought to be cursed after several owners have ended their lives tragically while owning the diamond.

-You can check in more detail about such most mysterious and famous diamonds in the world here in the blog link given below.
+You can check in more details about such mysterious and famous diamonds in the world in the blog link given below:

-So this is all I had with the 10 Most Interesting Facts About Black Diamonds, I hope you got To Know more in detail about the black diamonds than ever before, Share The knowledge with your friend and let them know about This Very Rare Known Gem.
+So this is all I had to share about the 10 Most Interesting Facts About Black Diamonds, I hope you got to Know more in-depth facts about black diamonds than ever before.
+Now Share the knowledge with your friends and let them know about This Very Rarely Known Gem.

 Post a comment